Skip to content

 Verb Signature Description

-transforms merge(base StoreTable, local TableDiff, remote TableDiff) MergeResult Three-way merge (conflicts reported)
+creates merge(base StoreTable, local TableDiff, remote TableDiff) MergeResult Three-way merge (conflicts reported)

-transforms merge(base StoreTable, local TableDiff, remote TableDiff, resolver Verb<Conflict, Resolution>) MergeResult Three-way merge with conflict resolver
+creates merge(base StoreTable, local TableDiff, remote TableDiff, resolver Verb<Conflict, Resolution>) MergeResult Three-way merge with conflict resolver

 validates merged(result MergeResult) True if merge succeeded without conflicts

-reads merged(result MergeResult) StoreTable Get merged table from successful result
+creates merged(result MergeResult) StoreTable Get merged table from successful result

-reads conflicts(result MergeResult) List<Conflict> Get conflict list from conflicted result
+creates conflicts(result MergeResult) List<Conflict> Get conflict list from conflicted result

 Additional types: Conflict (conflict details), Resolution (resolver decision), MergeResult (merge outcome).